Nathan Freke

 Nathan Freke (born 8 September 1983) is a racing driver.
 He was the 2006 British Formula Ford Champion.
 Freke has held four British Kart Racing Championship Titles and in 2005 became the only driver ever to win an FIA/CIK Superkart Race in a Division 2 Kart against Division 1 Karts, (50% power differential).

 Biography

 Freke was born in Hillingdon, England.
 He lives in Fenny Compton, England.

 2006

-British Formula Ford Champion.
-On the way to the title Freke won 10 races, 17 podiums, 18 front row starts, 13 poles and 6 lap records.
+In 2006, Freke won the British Formula Ford Championship.
+On the way to the title, Freke won ten races, seventeen podiums, eighteen front row starts, thirteen poles and six lap records.
 Freke was one of the 2006 Mclaren – BRDC – Autosport Young Driver of the Year Finalists in his first full year of car racing.

 2007

 Freke tested in a number of different formula cars such Champ Car Atlantic Series, Formula Three, and Formula BMW, but funding restricted his activities to chassis development for Van Diemen International and Marangoni Tyres.
 He also competed in the Porsche Carrera Cup and the Dutch Supercar Challenge.